alloc/drizzle-plus/readme.md

 - Support for 🐘 **Postgres**, 🐬 **MySQL**, and 🪶 **SQLite**
 - Added `upsert()` method to `db.query` for “create or update” operations
 - Added `count()` method to `db.query` for easy counting of rows
+- Added `findUnique()` method to `db.query` for efficient lookups by primary key or unique constraint
 - Added `findManyAndCount()` method to `db.query` for convenient, parallel execution of `findMany()` and `count()` queries
 - Added `$cursor()` method to `db.query` for type-safe, cursor-based pagination
 - Nested subqueries with `nest()` helper